Can you provide a business with context-aware, grounded compliance guidance, while safeguarding the sensitive data?

 We decided this tradeoff belongs to the user, not to us.
 When you upload documents for AI review, you choose between two extraction modes:

 Text-based PDFs (the majority of compliance documents) work identically in both modes since the text layer is extracted locally, no AI needed.
 The choice only matters for scanned or image-based files.
-And regardless of which mode you pick, the extracted text still passes through the server-side redaction layers (sensitivity classification, regex scrub, and the LLM client gate) before reaching the guidance model.
+Regardless of which mode you pick, extracted text passes through server-side safeguards (sensitivity classification, regex scrub, and the LLM client gate) before guidance calls where technically supported.

 Part 2: Context-Aware Retrieval.
 Not Just RAG, But the Right RAG